jvazpa/chipnchop/README.md

 ### Roadmap

 * Make multiple sampling parallelization available.
+* Make the the pipeline executable for working with pair-end samples.